-Everything you need to know about Holly Willoughby including net worth, husband and home
+Holly Willoughby net worth and husband revealed as she confirms I'm A Celebrity role

-We have the lowdown on the This Morning star including her net worth, her husband, where she lives and where she buys those dresses.
+This Morning favourite Holly Willoughby has confirmed she'll stand alongside Dec on I'm A Celeb set to see her earnings soar - here's everything you need to know about her net worth, husband and home.

-This Morning star, Celebrity Juice host and all round yummy mummy Holly Willoughby is on our TV screens pretty much everyday.
+This Morning star, Celebrity Juice host and all round yummy mummy Holly Willoughby is on our TV screens pretty much everyday and has now signed up for I'm A Celebrity with Ant too.

 But how much do we know about her?
-Here's everything you need to know about the queen of daytime telly.
+Here's everything you need to know about the queen of daytime telly including her net worth, husband and family home.

 Read More: Where to buy Holly Willoughby's This Morning outfits